RafaelXokito/Personal-Library/README.md

 # Personal Library API Documentation

 ## Overview

-This document provides detailed information on how to interact with the Personal Library API.
-For any endpoints requiring authorization, ensure you have the proper Bearer token included in the request headers.
+The Personal Library API is a robust backend system designed to manage and interact with a personal book library.
+This document provides a technical overview of the project, highlighting the technologies used, best practices followed, and the structure of the project.

 ### Personal Library API Documentation